 Purchased items (such as speed reducers, motors, and positive pressure pumps) are covered by the manufacturer's warranty.
 If there is a problem with a purchased item, check with the local supplier or service representative.

 Model and Serial Number

-The equipment model and serial number can be found near the controller on the work platform.
+The equipment model and serial number can be found near the top of the filter next to the pulse valve.